diegoreico/fp-demo/readme.md

 # What's this?

-This is a server-client app that has the following components:
+This is a server-client app that shows your digital browser fingerprint and stores it, so it can be compared with others users browser fingerprint.

+The project has the following components:

 - __Front end website:__ Gets all information about the user as possible without any dialog, makes a fingerprint and send that information to the backend
 - __Backend:__